-Five Italian survivors of a notorious Waffen-SS massacre in Tuscany have spearheaded a seventy-five year fight to bring the perpetrators to justice.
-Now in their eighties, these survivors were all young children on 12th August 1944.
-On that long day of wartime summer, German troops from the 16th SS Division executed 560 Italian civilians in a reprisal operation.
+Survivors of a notorious Waffen-SS massacre in Tuscany have spearheaded a seventy-five year fight to bring the killers to justice.
+These Italians were all young children on 12th August 1944.
+On that long day of wartime summer, German troops from the 16th SS Panzer Division executed 560 Italian civilians in a savage reprisal operation.
 It happened in the olive groves and chestnut woods of the Tuscan mountain village of Sant’Anna di Stazzema.
 More than 80 of the victims were children, one barely three weeks old.

-It remains the most high-profile war crime committed by the Germans in Italy in WW2; none of the SS killers responsible have ever been caught or imprisoned.
-Several of them are still alive, at large and at liberty today in Germany, despite being sentenced to life imprisonment in absentia by Italian courts
+It remains the most high-profile war crime ever committed by the Germans in Italy in WW2.
+None of the SS killers responsible have ever been caught, or served a day in prison.
+Ten of them were sentenced to life imprisonment in absentia by Italian courts – Germany refused to extradite them, and they all died in freedom.
+Other SS men who took part in the Sant’Anna massacre, and others, are reportedly still alive today and at liberty in Germany.

 Christian Jennings is a British writer and freelance foreign correspondent, and the author of eight works of non-fiction.
 Since 1994, across twenty-three countries, he has been writing books and journalism on international current affairs, history, science and subjects such as war crimes investigations, for publications and news organisations ranging from The Economist and Reuters to Wired, The Daily Telegraph, and The Scotsman.
 He has been based variously in Sarajevo, Pristina, Belgrade, Kigali, Bujumbura, Skopje, Nairobi and Geneva.
 He now lives...